WinVector/data_algebra/Examples/Arrow/CDesign.md

        FROM ("data_frame") "SQ_0") "SQ_1"

 All of this is the convenient interface we expect users will want.
-However, if we asked that all operators specified their expected input schema (or their domain) we have the cateogry <code>D</code>.
+However, if we asked that all operators specified their expected input schema (or their domain) we have the category <code>D</code>.
 We don't expect users to do such, but we have code supporting this style of notation to show that the <code>data_algebra</code> is in fact related to a nice category over schemas.

 Lets re-write the above queries as formal category arrows.